How do you know if a lawyer is right for you and your business and what can you expect? It obviously starts with the first meeting…

 Decisions

-Once you have put some thought into the above questions, try and summarise your understanding of the dispute by asking:
+2. Try and summarise your understanding of the dispute by asking:

 Bring your response to the meeting with your lawyer.